Bernhard Grzimek: Wildlife conservation and other activities

-In 1954 he founded the image agency Okapia, which specializes in science, animals and nature.
-Today the agency employs 650 photographers, and is led by Christian Bernhard Grzimek, Bernhard Grzimek's grandson.
+In 1954 he founded the stock photography agency Okapia, which specializes in science, animals and nature.
+It was later managed by Michael and his wife Erika.
+Still later it was managed by Christian Bernhard Grzimek, Bernhard's grandson.

 Grzimek is significant for the conservation work he undertook in the Serengeti.
 He spent several years studying its wildlife there alongside his son Michael, especially on observation and counts of large scale annual migrations.
-The documentary film Serengeti Shall Not Die was written and directed by Bernard and Michael Grzimek and won the Academy Award for Documentary Feature in 1959.
+The documentary film Serengeti Shall Not Die was written and directed by Bernard and Michael Grzimek with footage shot by Alan Root (who replaced the German photographer Richard Graf who Grzimek had initially hired) and Hermann Gimbel.
+It won the Academy Award for Documentary Feature in 1959.